-For the radio outlet program, four of the staff members host their own “tailored” podcast which is catered to their interests in addition to the main Tempest show.
-Each hosts’ tailored podcast is released every two weeks [separate from the main podcast].
+For the radio outlet program, four of the staff members host their own “tailored” podcast catered to their interests in addition to the main Tempest show.
+Each hosts’ tailored podcast releases an episode every two weeks [separate from the main podcast].

 “The hosts are Sterling Wilkinson, me, Eli York, and Kylie Hendryx.
 Sterling’s show is about how humans interact with each other [kind of like a social psychology show], mine is about everything related to music, Eli’s is gaming and tech, and Kylie’s is about paranormal stuff and her own interests too,” sophomore Ricky Moctezuma said.
 “Sterling’s [show] is called ‘The Kimbal Experiment, mine is called ‘Soundcheck’, not sure what Kylie’s is yet, and Eli’s is called ‘The Joystick’.”

 During class, each host devotes time to his or her personalized show as well as the main one, either recording or editing a current podcast or writing an outline for the next podcasts.